TieDyedDevil/vumeter/README.md

 connection has a loss of 1 dB (for reasons that are unexplained by the documentation).
 You should compensate for this using the meter's makeup gain option.

+You may also use makeup gain to compensate when monitoring a sink that does not have the `HW_VOLUME_CTRL` and has its volume set to less than 100%.
+Determine the appropriate gain by inspecting the output of `pactl list sinks`.
+Remember that the makeup gain is independent of the sink volume; if the latter changes, you'll need to create a new meter with the appropriate makeup gain.

 By default, two meters are instantiated.
 More or fewer meters may be specified via a command-line option; the logo text of each meter may be set individually.